alabut/alabut.github.io/writing/myprinciples.md

+“Perpetual optimism is a force multiplier.”
+- Colin Powell

 "Great artists imitate and improve, whereas small ones steal and spoil."
 - W. H. Davenport Adams, writing about the poet Alfred Tennyson